ephraimduncan/awesome-developer-dictionary/README.md

 - **Programming**: the process of creating a set of instructions that tell a computer how to perform a task.
 - **Programming Language**: a vocabulary and set of grammatical rules for instructing a computer or computing device to perform specific tasks. _Eg.
 JavaScript, Python._
 - **Programming Paradigm**: a style or "way" of programming.
+- **promise**: an object that may produce a single value some time in the future
 - **properties**: special values that are included within a class or an object.
 - **prototype (JavaScript)**: an internal property in a JavaScript object.